 If a claim is filed against the property owner, manager or other responsible party, it is crucial that all of the evidence to support the case is collected and preserved as soon as possible.
 This includes statements from eyewitnesses who observed the fall or the conditions that led to it.

 At the Law Office of Cohen & Jaffe, LLP, our team works closely with accident investigators, medical professional and financial experts to develop a compelling claim or lawsuit to demand compensation for the victim’s losses.

 The first step is to contact us so we can take action to investigate and document the hazardous conditions that caused your fall.
 The property manager, owner or landlord is likely to act quickly after an accident occurs.
 If you have the ability, take pictures of the area or have a companion do so while you are treated for the injuries you suffered.

 Contact the Law Office of Cohen & Jaffe, LLP now for help with your trip-and-fall claim.
-Our personal injury attorneys have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.
+Our Long Island Personal Injury Lawyer have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.
 When we go to court for you, we go prepared to win.

 Don’t settle for less.
 Contact us now to find out how we can help you.